Wollastonite helps trees, forests & entire ecosystems

 - Reduced soil aluminum levels & improved calcium levels

-In 1999, The Hubbard Brook Experimental Forest (HBEF) reserve in New Hampshire began a long-term study by adding 1.2 tonnes per hector to approximately 35 hectors in size.
+In 1999, The Hubbard Brook Experimental Forest (HBEF) reserve in New Hampshire began a long-term study by adding 1.2 tonnes per hectare to approximately 35 hectares in size.

 Interestingly the research to date has focused on the role of calcium as a replacement for limestone to supply calcium.
 The amount of wollastonite used in this experiment was calculated to double the amount of calcium in the forest system.
 Choosing wollastonite has likely increased the amount of available silicon in the system from 2-100x times (our speculation for highly weathered soils probably deficient in plant-available silicon).
 Without looking at silicon, there is a large gap in the research that focuses on measuring, monitoring, and evaluating calcium impacts.
 We hope the researchers can break new ground by including silicon cycling and the effects silicon has on the forest system.